chesterbr/2048-2600/README.md

 © 2014 by Carlos Duarte do Nascimento (Chester)

-Portions contributed by other authors, see below.
+Portions contributed and © by their respective authors, see below.

 Based on the [original 2048 game][1] by Gabriele Cirulli